 Like anywhere in the world there are some risks when traveling, but most places in Bali will make you feel warmly welcomed with their high levels of hospitality.

 Look after your valuable belongings and research hotels and areas you are visiting before booking, and like anywhere else you should be perfectly fine.
-Here is a list of some amazing resorts on the water in Bali that you should check it out.
+Here is a list of some amazing resorts on the water in Bali that you should check out.

 Natural disasters are of course a threat here, so keep yourself up to date with the latest news when planning a trip to avoid being in the vicinity of any trouble.